-- three members of staff were being funded to undertake accountancy qualifications; - two members of staff are being funded to undertake PhDs in the areas of Policy & Research and Marketing practices; - one staff member is being funded to undertake an MSc in Organisation Management; whilst another is being funded to undertake an LLM in Business Law; - one manager is being funded to undertake an MSc in Business Improvement, whilst the other is being funded to undertake an MSc in Executive Leadership; - one manager has undertaken a Masters in Public Administration; and - two members of staff are currently completing the MSc in Sports Development & Coaching, one is completing the Masters in Business Administration and one is nearing completion of the CIPD.
+- Four members of staff were being funded to undertake Accountancy Qualifications with one member of staff qualifying during this time. - Two members of staff are being funded to undertake PhDs in the areas of Policy & Research and Sports Sponsorship. - One staff member is being funded to undertake a PgDip in Organisation Management; whilst another is being funded to undertake an LLM in Business Law. - One Manager is being funded to undertake an MSc in Business Improvement, whilst the other is being funded to undertake an MSc in Executive Leadership, who qualified during this time. - One Manager has undertaken a Masters in Public Administration. - Three members of staff are currently completing the MSc in Sports Development & Coaching, two whom qualified and graduated during this time; one is completing the Masters in Business Administration and one is studying for their CIPD.

 All new policies introduced during the year have been fully consulted on and screened for Section 75 compliance.
-The Sports Council was reaccredited with Investors in People.